This is my guide to buying a used Yamaha R6 (formally known as the Yamaha YZF-R6) — what to look for, what can go wrong, and the best models to buy.

-These model years had the highest power-weight ratio of any other R6, even to today.
+The 2008 model year had the highest power-weight ratio of any other R6, even to today.
 It doesn’t mean they’re the best, but it’s some kind of bragging right!

 - More power with 95kW (127 hp) @ 14,500 rpm — actually the most powerful the R6 ever was, by a few kW!

 - Similar torque with 59 Nm (43 lb-ft) @ 10,500 rpm

 - YCC-I Variable Length Intake – very rare on production motorcycles (brought from the 2007 Yamaha R1)

 - Higher compression engine (13.1:1), continued until today (you now need high-octane fuel!)

 - Wet weight of 189kg (417 lb) — nearly the lightest the R6 ever was

 - Even more extreme position — bars that are lower, and further forward

 The 2008 R6 looked nearly identical to the 2006-2007 model, but got a large amount of under-the-hood updates.

 The most interesting one was the Yamaha electronically controlled variable length intake system.
 This had, at the time, only been implemented on the 2007 R1, and on top-of-the-line MV Agusta superbikes.